rocktimsaikia/read-git-user/readme.md

 # read-git-user ![build](https://travis-ci.com/RocktimSaikia/read-git-user.svg?branch=master)

-> Reads the username and email from `.gitconfig` :wrench: and returns it as json object
+> Reads the Github username and email from `.gitconfig` :wrench: and returns it as a json object

 ## Highlights

-- Simple and easy to use
+- Tiny(1.3kB :sparkles:) and simple
-- Only 1.3kB :sparkles:
+- Returns the original `github-username` as the local git `name` can be altered.
+See [Stackoverflow#9360234](https://stackoverflow.com/a/28142874/9360234).
 - Uses [Ini](https://github.com/npm/ini) to handle the parsing of the `ini config` file

 ## Install